taedlar/neolith/docs/manual/world.md

 Aborted
 ```
 When the `neolith` process is interrupted, it disconnects all connected users, write a log message and exits.

-# Neolith and Mudlib Interaction

-If you wonder how your favorite MUD is created, and why it is so difficult to find good documentations about creating a MUD,
-it is because most LPMud Driver variants hide their interactions with the Mudlib deep inside the LPC code.
-It makes the knowledge about the system of a MUD almost a "secret" owned by the high level wizards of individual MUD, and
-those wizards love it.
-This article will try to *make you one of them*.
-It is your decision whether you'd share the
-secrets with your players, because knowing too much is not always a good thing for ordinary players.

 ## Meet M3 Mudlib Again (in a new way)